-The MA programme Design Cultures is all about the study of product design, graphic design and fashion in a broad diverse cultural context.
-The focus is on both the designer as ‘author’ and the complex chain of production, sale, consumption and criticism in which design operates and derives its many different meanings.
+The MA program Design Cultures is all about the study of product design, graphic design and fashion in a broad diverse cultural context.
+The focus is on both the designer as ‘author’ and the complex chain of production, sale, consumption, and criticism in which design operates and derives its many different meanings.
 Design Cultures restores design as the core object of academic interest without detracting from the cultural and material context in which it operates.
-The programme combines a generalist, comparative approach to design with a clear focus on history and theory.
+The program combines a generalist, comparative approach to design with a clear focus on history and theory.

 The Design Cultures course is taught in English.
 It is an internationally oriented course which has close ties with real-life practice.
 Besides studying the theoretical and historical background of design, students get a chance to do their graduation project in association with key players in the design world.
 Students of Design Cultures can look forward to careers in cultural institutions (editor, project manager), museums (researcher, curator), media, (author, critic, producer), government (administrator, advisor), design agencies (researcher, consultant) and educational and research institutes (teacher, researcher).